pombredanne/bfi/README.md

 * Implement update/delete functionality
 * Get someone who can actually write C to go over the code.
 * Add comparison to proper(!)
 RDB (MySQL)
-* Add option for large records (256byte bloom, 8 sectors?)
+* Add option for large records (256byte bloom, 8 sectors? - would allow up to 100 fields)
 * Play around with page size